Devansh-Soni-1909/BreastNet/README.md

 A neural network-based approach to classify breast cancer.

-Breast Cancer Classification with Neural Network
+🌸 Breast Cancer Classification with Neural Network 🌸

-Project Overview

-This project implements a Breast Cancer Classification system using a simple neural network built with TensorFlow/Keras.
-The goal is to classify breast tumors as Benign or Malignant based on features from the Breast Cancer Wisconsin (Diagnostic) Dataset provided by scikit-learn.
-The model is trained on standardized features, evaluated for accuracy, and includes a predictive system for classifying new data points.
+Welcome to the Breast Cancer Classification project!
+This elegant implementation leverages a neural network built with TensorFlow/Keras to classify breast tumors as Benign or Malignant using the Breast Cancer Wisconsin (Diagnostic) Dataset.
+With a focus on simplicity and clarity, this project provides a robust pipeline for data processing, model training, and prediction, all wrapped in an intuitive predictive system.

+✨ Project Overview

+This project uses a feedforward neural network to predict whether a breast tumor is benign or malignant based on 30 features from the Breast Cancer Wisconsin Dataset.
+The pipeline includes data preprocessing, model training, evaluation, and a predictive system for real-world applications.
+Visualizations of accuracy and loss provide insights into model performance, making it both educational and practical.

-Table of Contents
+📋 Table of Contents

-Project Overview
+🌸 Project Overview

-Dataset
+📊 Dataset

-Features
+🛠 Features

-Installation
+🚀 Installation

-Usage
+🎯 Usage

-Model Architecture
+🧠 Model Architecture

-Results
+📈 Results

-File Structure
+📂 File Structure

-Future Improvements
+🌟 Future Improvements

-Contributing
+🤝 Contributing

-License
+📜 License

-Dataset
+📊 Dataset

-The project uses the Breast Cancer Wisconsin (Diagnostic) Dataset from scikit-learn, which contains:
+The project utilizes the Breast Cancer Wisconsin (Diagnostic) Dataset from scikit-learn, featuring: